“The blood in these streets made us who we are”.

 Whether this burst of creative spirit is a direct cry from the bleeding heart of Anogeia’s painful past is up for speculation

-However in a village of so many raw stories, the people have a deep respect for its story tellers.
+However in Anogeia, where stories of pain are still raw, the people have a deep respect for its story tellers.

-Confronting the horrors that happened in the village is part of the process.
+Anogeia’s mayor also stressed that confronting the horrors that happened in the village was considered a key part of the process.

 A simple yet moving memorial – featuring an Unknown Soldier statue – stands in the centre of Anogeia